-There are a lot of common misconceptions about sales (pick your favorite: sales people are slimy, sales is a cutthroat position at most companies, etc.) and chances are, you own a fitness business because of your passion for fitness and desire to help people better their lives – not to sell memberships, appointments or classes.
+There are a lot of common misconceptions about sales (pick your favorite: sales people are slimy, sales is a cutthroat position at most companies, etc.) and chances are, you own a fitness business because of your passion for fitness and desire to help people better their lives – not to sell memberships, appointments or work in a fitness management software.
 However, if you want your business to thrive and if you want to engage in the lives of more and more people, you will have to sell.
 Please don’t shoot the messenger.

 So with that in mind, I want to dispel one very common misconception: You do not need to develop some slick, airtight, “close ‘em every time” pitch.
 In fact, you shouldn’t be pitching at all.
 The way you’ll truly become successful selling your services is by not selling, but rather, by listening.

 This is not a gimmick.
 Pitching puts people on the defensive – they don’t want to be sold, asking questions draws people in – they want to buy.
 In listening to and asking questions of your prospects, you get to the personal aspects of their fitness goals.
 You much more quickly gain a greater level of comfort with each prospect and show that you will partner with them and invest in their success, however they define it.
 And you have to get personal to get new members who will stick.

 Let me share an example of how it usually goes:

 The prospect: “I want to lose weight.”

 You: “That’s great!
 We have these classes and these trainers and these services and these programs!!!”

 Holy smokes!
 Slow.
 Down.

 - Why does that person want to lose weight?